Tanish Suri: From a talented teenager to UAE's Asia Cup hero

 Even as Saurabh and Ruchi, Tanish’s parents, choked with emotion, the 18-year-old was jumping for joy in the team dressing room after the UAE’s historic win on Monday evening.

-But around two years ago when Saurabh knocked on the door of Siby KM, the head coach at B360 Cricket Academy in Al Quoz, Dubai, his son was going through a lean phase with the bat.
+But it was only two years ago that Tanish was going through a lean phase with the bat.

-Saurabh asked for help from Siby, a former BCCI state-level coach, to get his son back on track.
+Saurabh, his father and his biggest supporter, asked Siby KM, the head coach at B360 Cricket Academy in Al Quoz, Dubai, to help Tanish get back on track.

 Having put a successful steel fabrication business on the line to see Tanish fulfil his dreams as a cricketer, Suri wanted to see his son on top of his game.